JaeWong91/Easy-PC/README.md

 ![](readme-images/article.PNG)

-## Custom 404 Page
+## Custom Error Pages

-- For cases where a data has been removed and no longer exists, it is possible for a user to access a page which no longer exists.
-A custom error page has been created for a more user friendly experience.
+- For cases where errors occur such as data has been removed and no longer exists, it is possible for a user to access a page which no longer exists.
+I believe that custom error pages are essential and give a more friendly user experience as errors will always occur.